-You are encouraged to conduct independent research at Augustana.
-Independent study courses in anthropology and field research projects present many opportunities for you to conduct guided as well as independent research.
+You are encouraged to conduct guided independent research at Augustana.
+Anthropology independent study courses and field research projects present numerous opportunities for you to work with local experts and faculty in your area of interest.

-The Northern Plains region offers vast opportunities for research, from historic farmsteads, to the early inhabitants of North America, from the study of modern cultures to the study of ancient lifeways.
+The Northern Plains region offers vast opportunities for research, including historic farmsteads, early inhabitants of North America, the study of modern cultures and the study of ancient lifeways.
 Opportunities abound for research in all of the subfields of anthropology — archeology, both cultural and physical anthropology and linguistics.

 Our work has been published in major journals such as "American Antiquity" and "Plains Anthropologist."
 The journal "South Dakota Archeology" is published at the Archeology Laboratory and our collection of archeological and anthropological publications number in the thousands.